Do you want to learn how to paint?

 Raw (unprimed) canvas is generally painted with three coats of acrylic gesso.

-However - ready to paint canvases (they are already primed) are readily available at art stores.
-Our time is better spent painting art, not gesso.
+Get ready to paint canvases - that are already prepared.
+They are readily available at all art stores.
+Our time is better spent painting art - not gesso.

 What Is the Most Common Beginner Mistake?